sealuzh/cloud-workbench/README.md

 For development and testing purpose, CWB can be locally installed into 2 Virtualbox VMs in an automated manner (see $REPO_ROOT/virtualbox directory).
 However, due to missing public IP configurations, CWB does not work properly (i.e. results cannot be submitted).
 Make sure you have installed [Virtualbox](https://www.virtualbox.org/wiki/Downloads).

-The Vagrant plugin [vagrant-cachier (1.1.0)](https://github.com/fgrehm/vagrant-cachier) can speed up development by serving as a cache for chef, apt, gem, etc.
+The Vagrant plugin [vagrant-cachier](https://github.com/fgrehm/vagrant-cachier) can speed up development by serving as a cache for chef, apt, gem, etc.

 ```bash
 vagrant plugin install vagrant-cachier
 ```

+### Configure Deployment for Private Repositories
+1. Ensure you have added your private key to your ssh-agent for secure remote git checkout.
+For more information see https://help.github.com/articles/using-ssh-agent-forwarding.
+    1. Allow agent forwarding in `~/.ssh/config`
+    2. Make sure you have added your ssh key to the agent with `ssh-add path/to/your/private-ssh-key`
+    3. Check whether your deploy key is added with `ssh-add -L`
+2. Ensure you have added the corresponding public key to the config in `install/${YOUR_PROVIDER}/config.yml.secret`
+3. If you are not using `~/.ssh/id_rsa`, update "ssh_options" accordingly in `${REPO_ROOT}/config/deploy/production.rb`
+4. Check your settings with `bundle exec cap production deploy:check`

 ## Limitations